-\end{theorem} \begin{remark} The convergence rates achieved in this theorem include an extra additional logarithmic factor compared to the convergence rates from Theorem \ref{finalthm}.
+\end{theorem} \begin{remark} The convergence rates achieved in this theorem include an extra logarithmic factor compared to the convergence rates from \cref{finalthm}.
 This difference arises because our variational set $\mathcal{Q}_G^J$ has been limited to the push-forward of a Gaussian mean-field family.
-We note that Theorem \ref{finalthmsv} maintains its convergence rates when we extend our variational set from $\mathcal{Q}_G^J$ to $\mathcal{Q}_{MF}^J$, which is defined by the push-forward of a standard mean-field family.
-The set $\mathcal{Q}_{MF}^J$ is explicitly given by
+We note that \cref{finalthmsv} is not restricted to the Gaussian mean-field family $\mathcal{Q}_G^J$.
+In fact, $\mathcal{Q}_G^J$ serves only as a sufficiently rich variational class for which the approximation error $\gamma_N^2$ can be controlled by the convergence rate $\varepsilon_N^2$. \cref{finalthmsv} is applicable to any variational class $\mathcal{Q}$ that contains $\mathcal{Q}_G^J$.
+In the context of inverse problems, many applications of variational inference methods fall within the scope of our theorem \cite{pinski2015kullback,pinski2015algorithms,jia2022stein,zhao2025functionalnormalizingflowstatistical}.
+In \cref{sec:computation} of the Supplementary Material \cite{Zu2024AoS}, we explicitly illustrate how \cref{finalthmsv} applies to these methods, and we also discuss the corresponding computational procedures when the specific variational family $\mathcal{Q}_G^J$ is employed. \end{remark}